Christywu16/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***

+***
+Idea 1: posture on chairs to remind for sitting posture, cultivate habit for healthy spines by keep sitting traight!

+Idea 2: Get the right angle to draw everything!

+Idea 3: Play music when stepping into the shower.

+Idea 4:

+Idea 5:

+***

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

 **\*\*\*Pick one of these designs to prototype.\*\*\***